Temple Merit Scholarship Summer Educational Enhancement Stipends

 How to Apply

-Complete the Summer Educational Enhancement Stipend Application linked below by March 1.
+Complete the Summer Educational Enhancement Stipend Application by March 1.

 The application requires the endorsement of a full-time Temple faculty member (or the office of Education Abroad for study abroad applications), a brief description of the project, and an estimated budget.
 The budget may include any of the costs associated with your proposed experience – including general living expenses, travel costs, supplies and materials, fees, and in the case of study abroad, tuition.

 Review of applications is conducted in a two-stage process, first at the school/college and then the university level.
 As such, students must submit the application to their Dean's Office for review no later than the application deadline of March 1.
-Students will be notified of proposal approval by April 15 with payment dispersed by May 1.
+Students will be notified of proposal approval by April 15 and initial payments will be disbursed no earlier than the beginning of summer session.
 Qualifying experiences will be funded, and adjustments to the proposal may be requested.

 Expectations of Stipend Recipients

-Upon completion of the project but no later than the beginning of fall semester, stipend recipients must submit the Post-Summer Review Form (form will be posted below) along with a one-page summary report and an abstract (100 words) to their school/college Dean's Office.
-The report should include information on the results of the experience, its significance, and the ways in which the experience will connect to future academic and professional plans.
+Upon completion of the project but no later than the beginning of fall semester, stipend recipients must submit the Post-Summer Stipend Review Form (link to web form below) including an abstract summarizing what you did, any outcomes from your work, the significance of the experience, and the ways in which the experience will connect to future academic and professional plans.

 Contact your home school/college or the University Honors Progam for advising, questions or opportunities.
 For study abroad programs, speak with an advisor in the Education Abroad office (200 Tuttleman).
 As college-specific webpages are created, they will be linked below.